-The voice of Brown, who between 2007 and 2010 served as the party's most recent prime minister, is seen as influential with Labour supporters.
+The voice of Brown, the party’s last prime minister between 2007 and 2010, is seen as influential with Labour supporters.

 His intervention late in the Scottish independence referendum campaign in 2014 was credited with helping the successful push to stay in Britain.

 World stock markets slid further on Monday after several recent opinion polls suggested the “Leave” camp could win.

 An average of the last six polls by the What UK Thinks project puts the “Leave” and “Remain” camps on level pegging at 50 percent.

 Tokyo’s main stock index dived 3.5 percent to a two-month low by the close on Monday.

 Worries over Britain’s EU membership vote sparked a rally in the safe haven yen currency, which in turn hammered shares in Japanese exporters.

 “Risk aversion continues to drive markets ahead of the US open on Monday, as investors seek safety ahead of a number of key risks events,” said Craig Erlam, senior market analyst at Oanda trading group.

 “Should the UK vote to leave the EU next week, it would be a massive test of the markets’ ability to deal with a significant blow.”